pingcap/docs-cn/ticdc/ticdc-manage-changefeed.md

 > **Warning:**
 >
-> For tables without a valid index, operations such as `INSERT` and `REPLACE` are not reentrant, so there is a risk of data redundancy.
+> When `force-replicate` is set to `true`, data consistency is not guaranteed.
+For tables without a valid index, operations such as `INSERT` and `REPLACE` are not reentrant, so there is a risk of data redundancy.
 TiCDC guarantees that data is distributed only at least once during the replication process.
 Therefore, enabling this feature to replicate tables without a valid index will definitely cause data redundancy.
 If you do not accept data redundancy, it is recommended to add an effective index, such as adding a primary key column with the `AUTO RANDOM` attribute.

 ## Unified Sorter